#1 Relax Your Hair & Wear Weaves

 First, let’s discuss if you should relax your hair then receive extensions.
-About seven years ago, not knowing any better, I started to see breakage within my client’s hair.
-Once I realized what was going on I immediately stopped relaxing their hair, and that was the best thing I could have ever done!
-Now, my extension clients have healthy hair that has grown and continues to grow down their backs.
-Therefore, I don’t advise wearing a relaxer and getting extensions.
+I don’t advise wearing a relaxer and getting extensions.
 Why is that, you ask?
 Installing a sew-in automatically adds some tension to your hair because the hair is being pulled as it is being braided.
-You’re already putting tension on your hair when pulling it as it’s being braided.
-Once the relaxer is added to the equation it makes it really easy for a lot of breakage between the braids and when sewing in the tracks.
+Once the relaxer is added to the equation it makes it really easy for breakage between the braids and when sewing in the tracks.
 If you have three or more inches of new growth it’s ok to get the extensions.
 However, if you plan on wearing the extensions repeatedly don’t relax the hair until you completely stop wearing extensions.

-Now, another caution to take while wearing extensions and is relaxing your edges!
+Another caution to take while wearing extensions and is relaxing your edges!
 Just be aware that when your stylist is rinsing the relaxer out, it is seeping down into your braided hair under the tracks.
-Now granted, they are washing your edges but they are not able to get into the hair and scalp under the braids like they may need to.
-Think about it, the relaxer is just sitting on your hair and this is another form of breakage.
-So, if you are doing this I challenge you and your stylist to go nine months without relaxing your hair or relaxing the edges and you will see a tremendous difference in your hair.
+Granted, they are washing your edges but they are not able to get into the hair and scalp under the braids like they may need to.
+Think about it, the relaxer is just sitting on your hair and this can lead to another form of breakage.
+If you are doing this I challenge you and your stylist to go nine months without relaxing your hair or relaxing the edges and you will see a tremendous difference in your hair strength.
 The next thing we need to discuss is the length of time you should leave your extensions in; 8-10 weeks, 3 months at the longest!!!
 The reasoning is after 3 months your natural hair starts to matte and tangle together.
-Once this occurs and you take your extensions out, it is hard to detangle the had and that causes breakage as well.
+Once this occurs and you take your extensions out it is hard to detangle the hair and that often causes breakage.

-Also, let’s discuss who you allow to do your extensions install.
+Let’s discuss who you allow to do your extensions install.
 If the stylist that you’re looking to go to doesn’t do a consultation before doing your hair that is a red flag!
 Just making an appointment then showing up and getting your hair done can be risky.
 If you don’t get a consultation, when will you and the stylist discuss any issues you’re having, breakage from an old issue, the last time you relaxed or colored your hair and the goals for your hair?
 Plus, you need to discuss if you’re even a candidate for the extensions and style you’re wanting.
-There’s so much a stylist should know before doing your extensions.
-The consult is normally 15-30 minutes.
+There’s so much a stylist should know before doing your hair.
+The consult for extensions is normally 15-30 minutes.
 Also, look at the price you’re paying.
-If extensions are costing about $250 in your area and you’re paying anything under $175 that’s another red flag!
+If extensions are costing about $250 in your area and you’re paying anything under $175 that should make you do a little more research.
+Look for reviews online or check out the social media accounts for that stylist to see what his/her clients are saying.
 This could be another reason you’re sitting in the salon all day why he or she is doing other clients.